-The practice had a complaints policy providing guidance to staff on how to handle a complaint.
+The practice had a complaints policy providing guidance to staff on how to handle complaints.
 The practice information leaflet explained how to make a complaint.
-One of the principal dentists was responsible for dealing with any formal or informal comments, and concerns were dealt with straight away so that patients received a quick response.
+The practice manager was responsible for dealing with any formal or informal comments, and concerns were dealt with straight away so that patients received a quick response.

-One of the principal dentist told us that they aimed to settle complaints in-house and invited patients to speak with them in person to discuss these.
+The principal dentist told us that they aimed to settle complaints in-house and invited patients to speak with them in person to discuss these.
 A copy of the complaints procedure and information about organisations patients could contact if not satisfied with the way the practice dealt with their concerns, was displayed in the patient waiting area.